brianc1969/SQRL/README.md

 ====

 Java SQRL (Secure QR Login) implementation.
 See https://www.grc.com/sqrl/sqrl.htm for more information on the SQRL protocol itself.
+This repository is a community contribution and does not represent Steve Gibson or grc.com.

 DISCLAIMER
 ==========